 The Lower Years

 We place great importance on the early stages of our pupils’ time at King’s Worcester and the settling-in process begins before term starts with induction days and taster sessions.
-Upon arriving at King’s, pupils are given time to get to know the school, their Form group, and Form staff, so that they can feel valued as part of the wider school community.
-Engagement and early communication between the school and parents and guardians is welcomed and encouraged and we provide opportunities for parents and guardians to meet with teaching and Form staff in the first few weeks of the autumn term.
+Upon arriving at King’s, pupils are given time to get to know the school, their Form group, and the Lower Years Team, so that they can feel valued as part of the wider school community.

 Our House System

-A pastoral House comprises between fifteen and twenty pupils from each of Year 9 to Year 13 (Upper Sixth).
-It is led by a House Tutor, whose role is to oversee the well-being, happiness, and progress of all members of the House, as well as providing opportunities for pupils to forge supportive relationships with other members of the school outside their own year group.
-Year Group Tutors each take responsibility for a year within the House, reviewing the pupils’ day-to-day academic and personal development as well as their engagement with school life.
-The Houses engender a sense of belonging, loyalty, and care for others and it is this collaborative approach that forms the basis of our pastoral support network.
+A House at King’s is made up of between fifteen and twenty pupils from each of Year 9 to Year 13 (Upper Sixth).
+It is led by a Head of House, whose role is to oversee the well-being and progress of all members of the House, as well as providing opportunities for pupils to forge supportive relationships with other members of the school outside their own year group.
+Tutors each take responsibility for a year within the House, reviewing the pupils’ day-to-day academic and personal development as well as their engagement with school life.
+The Houses engender a sense of belonging, loyalty, and care for others.

-Pupils register in the House each morning with their Year Group Tutor and a certain amount of time each week is spent together as a Tutor group, which helps to create a close-knit community and fosters a sense of value and place within the wider school.
+Pupils register in the House each morning with their Tutor and time each week is spent together as a Tutor group and House group, which helps to create a close-knit community and fosters a sense of value and place within the wider school.

 Pastoral Care Pillars